 The choir sings diverse styles of music that includes classical, contemporary lyrical and modern, ethnic, jazz, and pop.
 We use many songs written by Unitarian composers.
 We enjoy collaborating with other musicians.
 In previous performances, we have sung with individual instrumentalists such as flute, violin, cello, clarinet, oboe, and guitar.

 The choir meets every Wednesday evening from late August to May.
-They usually sing for three services per month.
-There are sporadic re-groupings for special services during the summer, but not with all the members as a whole.
+The choir sings on the second and fourth service each month, in addition to holidays and special services.
+There are sporadic re-groupings for some services during the summer, but not with all the members as a whole.
 On Sundays when the choir sings, they meet in the sanctuary before the service to rehearse.
 The choir always sings on Christmas Eve, and we also open it to family members and friends who sing.
 There is an extra rehearsal before the service.

 One Sunday in the spring, the choir is responsible for the entire service, both music and message.
-This has been the practice for at least a decade and a half.
-The spoken portion is generally written by the choir director, and read by members of the choir, alternating with 6 or 7 musical pieces.
-This year is an exception, however, as the Flower Communion will take place as part of the service, and we will be collaborating with Rev. Joanna, who will be delivering the sermon.
-The date is June 5.
+This has been the practice for at least twenty years.
+The spoken portion is generally written and read by the choir director or by the choir members, alternating with 6 or 7 musical pieces.

 Those First Few Notes…